Azure/azure-sdk-for-java/sdk/communication/azure-communication-rooms/README.md

 - List all rooms

 ### Participants
-- Upsert (Add/Update) Participants
+- Add or Update Participants
 - Remove Participants
 - List all participants
--
--

 ## Examples